tp1de/ioBroker.ems-esp/README.md

 * km200: ignore axios read errors on recordings (no error message)
 * avoid crashes when undefined states are changed (old state names in vis)
 * ems-esp: restart adapter instance on change of firmware version

-### 4.3.0 (2024-06-26)
-* improve search for EMS+ and EMS 2.0 entities (switchTimes & holidayModes) with raw telegrams
-* support different thermostat id's
-* change ems-esp warning messages to info on start-up for 3.7 dev versions

 ## License
 MIT License